A guide to contact center security best practices

-Contact centers have historically struggled to protect customer data.
-With the increase in remote work and new, sophisticated ways to compromise data, this challenge has become more critical than ever.
-Contact center security has become a focal point to protect customer data and enhance customers' confidence when interacting with an organization, which is key to outstanding customer relationships and experiences.
+Contact center security must remain a focal point to protect customer data and enhance customer confidence when interacting with an organization, which is key to better customer relationships and experiences.

 The increasing importance of contact center security